Geeks-Solutions/sections-cms/README.md

 * Have Node version: 22.16.0 installed

-* Create a new nuxt js 3 app: Run `npm create nuxt <your-project-name>` and follow the below selection when prompted, then open it in your editor (if using Nuxt js 3)
+* Create a new NuxtJS v3 app: Run `npm create nuxt <your-project-name> -- -t v3` and follow the below selection when prompted, then open it in your editor (if using Nuxt js 3)

   - Which package manager would you like to use?: npm
   - Would you like to install any of the official modules?: None, Press Enter to skip